Information du profil

 We commenced planting in 2012 and brought in our first harvest of wonderful Kampot Pepper in 2015.
-We have a small shop in Kampot Town and, with the help of our first volunteers, have now also opened a small vistor centre at the farm for tourists wishing to learn more about how the world's best pepper is grown.
+We have a small shop in Kampot Town and, with the help of our volunteers, now also have a small vistor centre at the farm for tourists wishing to learn more about how the world's best pepper is grown.

-The farm is located 20km east of Kampot Town and about 17km north of the Kep, often considered to be Cambodia's "Riviera".
+The farm is located 17km east of Kampot Town and about 15km north of the Kep, often considered to be Cambodia's "Riviera".
 It is a gorgeous place with forested hills behind us and panoramic views to the sea, Phu Quoc Island and Bokor Mountain.
 The elevation means cool breezes for most of the year.